3 and 4 year old Early Years Funding

 Your preferred childcare setting must be registered with Ofsted must also be included on the local authority list of Early Years Funding providers to receive funding for the child.

-To find out if a childcare setting is on the local authority provider list, please use our Early Help Directory Childcare Search.
+To find out if a childcare setting is on the local authority provider list, please use our Family Information and Support Directory Childcare Search.
 These include school nurseries, private day nurseries, childminders, and playgroups.

 Frequently asked questions:

 Q: My child is going to turn three next year.
 How soon can I access the 30-hours?